jarusll/the-logs/index.md

 Also I found out Oracle cloud has free eligible arm machines with upto 12 core and 72 gigs of memory.
 I tried out 4core and 6gig config and it's way better than the micro instance which crashes under heavy workloads.
 I will test it out for the coming days.

+[Toby Ho](https://youtube.com/channel/UCo3DTdFQphyjdnGy0xjLfZA) - one of the best resources on compiler 101.

+I have so many "awesome" links.
+Soon I'll make a section on my site and call it `awesome`

 Good day, night

 # 2022-06-11